 Adhering to the above avoidance tactics will greatly reduce the likelihood of a collision due to driving while fatigued.
 If you or a loved one has been injured, a Tennessee auto accident attorney is prepared to take on your case today.

 Have you been injured due to the negligence of a drowsy driver?
-Here at Greg Coleman Law, our team of attorneys are passionate about seeking justice for you.
+Here at Greg Coleman Law, our team of car accident attorneys are passionate about seeking justice for you.

-As responsible members of our Tennessee community here in Knoxville, we are proud of our hard-won reputation of representing injury victims and their families, and can help to guide each of our clients safely through the legal process.
+As responsible members of our Tennessee community here in Knoxville, our licensed, Knoxville personal injury lawyers are proud of our hard-won reputation of representing injury victims and their families, and can help to guide each of our clients safely through the legal process.
 We provide a comprehensive legal solution to your compensation claim, and will fight for your MAXIMUM allowable amount.

 To find out more, call us on (865) 247-0080 and a member from our intake team will assist with your inquiry - quickly connecting you to one of our attorneys after obtaining some basic information about your incident.